 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2022, Sixt reported greenhouse gas emissions from its vehicle fleet at approximately 0.162 kg CO2e per kilometre driven.
 This figure reflects the average emissions associated with their operations, although specific total emissions data for Scope 1, 2, and 3 are not disclosed.
-The company has shown a slight improvement in emissions intensity compared to 2021, where the average emissions were about 0.15 kg CO2e per kilometre, and 0.152 kg CO2e per kilometre in 2020.
-Currently, Sixt does not have any publicly stated reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-The absence of specific reduction initiatives indicates that while Sixt is aware of its carbon footprint, it has yet to formalise a comprehensive strategy for emissions reduction.
-As of now, Sixt's emissions data is not cascaded from any parent organisation, and the company operates independently in terms of its climate reporting.
-The focus remains on improving the sustainability of its vehicle fleet, which is crucial in the context of the global push for reduced carbon emissions in the transport sector.
+The company has shown a slight improvement in emissions intensity compared to 2021, where the average emissions were about 0.15 kg CO2e per kilometre.
+Sixt has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges, indicating a lack of formalised commitments to reduce emissions at this time.
+The absence of disclosed emissions data and reduction strategies suggests that Sixt may be in the early stages of developing a comprehensive climate strategy.
+Overall, while Sixt has made some progress in emissions intensity, the company currently lacks detailed emissions reporting and formal reduction commitments, which are critical for aligning with industry standards and addressing climate change effectively.